Centre for Doctoral Training in Connected Electronic and Photonic Systems

 The Centre

-The University of Cambridge and University College London (UCL) have combined their expertise in photonics to establish a Centre for Doctoral Training (CDT) in Connected Electronic and Photonic Systems (CEPS), funded by the Engineering and Physical Sciences Research Council (EPSRC).
+University College London (UCL) and the University of Cambridge and have combined their expertise to establish a Centre for Doctoral Training (CDT) in Photonic and Electronic Systems (PES).

 We train postgraduate students using innovative teaching and learning techniques at two leading higher education institutions.